Leprechaun817/clio/python/readme.md

 Clio supports long-form options (`--foo`) with single-character aliases (`-f`).
 Note that when registering an option you should omit the leading dashes, i.e. you should register the option name `"foo"` rather than `"--foo"`.

-Option methods:
+Registering options:

 *   `parser.add_flag(name, alias=None)`

     Register a flag, optionally specifying a single-character alias.
 A flag is a boolean option - it takes no argument but is either present (true) or absent (false).

 *   `parser.add_str_opt(name, default, alias=None)`